jeffnye-gh/performance-modeling/How-to.md

 Bash environment variables defined for clarity.
 I assume $RV_GNU_TOOLS/bin is in your path for these instructions.

 There is a BASH script rc file in performance-modeling/patches/setuprc.sh.
-You can source this file to do all of the following.
+You can source this file to do all of the steps in the following Prep section.
 To use it cd to your 'top' directory and 'source performance-modeling/patches/setuprc.sh'

 # Prep